udelcodes/udelcodes.github.io/cyber4/victory.md

 Congratulations!
 By executing the nanobot kill code, you have successfully defeated the L33k3rs!
 They will no longer be a threat to the Global Dessert Database, and all of your favorite desserts are saved!
-Alice and Bob are incredibly proud, and they thank you for your efforts.
+Alice and Bob are incredibly proud, and they thank you for your brave efforts.

 # So What Did We Actually Do This Week?